NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 must be used for both images to avoid long run-times and artifacts (:numref:`mapproj-res`).

 The ``ref_dem.tif`` dataset should be at a coarser resolution, such as 40 times coarser than the input images, as discussed earlier, to ensure no misregistration artifacts transfer over to the mapprojected images.
+Ensure the input DEM is relative to an ellipsoid and not a geoid (:numref:`conv_to_ellipsoid`).
+Fill and blur the input DEM if needed (:numref:`dem_mosaic_grow`, :numref:`dem_mosaic_blur`).

 ::